Banner

 Farmers and GPDA agroforestry staff gather at the Gardula People’s Development Association.
 Photo by Amanuel Samuel.

-Mercy Ambani of Seed Savers Network Kenya welcomed us to their seed bank and introduced various local legume varieties.
-They had also created artwork that read “My Seed, My Food, My Future.”
-“If a family is not seed secure, then they are not food secure,” she explained, underlining the importance of the work that their network does.
+Mercy Ambani of Seed Savers Network Kenya welcomed online attendees to their seed bank and introduced local legume varieties.
+Network members had created artwork that read “My Seed, My Food, My Future.”
+“If a family is not seed secure, then they are not food secure,” she explained, underlining the importance of the organisation’s work.

 Seed festival event run by Seed Savers Network Kenya.
 Photo by Mercy Ambani.

-In rural Austria, Michaela Arndorfer introduced the Arche Noah Association and showcased some local legume varieties.
-Alongside saving and multiplying seeds, they also disseminate information and advocate for agro-biodiversity-friendly legislation in Europe.
+In rural Austria, Michaela Arndorfer introduced the Arche Noah Association and also showcased local legume varieties.
+Alongside saving and multiplying seeds, the organisation also disseminates information and advocates for agro-biodiversity-friendly legislation in Europe.

-The range of organisations and attendees who participated in this year’s seed festival gave a sense of the growing interest globally in seed saving and legume cultivation.
-With shared goals in mind, the events showcased the diversity of legumes, along with the expertise of passionate seed savers from around the world.
+Overall, the range of organisations and attendees who participated in this year’s seed festival gave a sense of the growing interest globally in seed saving and legume cultivation.
+With common goals in mind, the events and their organisers showcased the diversity of legumes and the expertise of passionate seed savers from around the world.

 Sign up for our newsletter here to stay up to date about future events.
 You can also find out more about upcoming and previous events here.